10 things to love about Dandenong

 The Afghan bazaar cultural precinct, based around Thomas Street, has about 20 shops including restaurants, groceries, Halal butcher shops and even a carpet shop.
 My Afghani friends really like Shams Restaurant (202 Thomas Street) because of the well-cooked, tender meat.

 It’s authentic Afghani cuisine and often there are queues because it is so popular.
 Salang (343 Lonsdale Street) is a fancier restaurant to take friends.
 You can also do cultural tours of the precinct.

 The Dandenong Wetlands has lots of walking and bike trails, plus there’s a bird hide and a playground.
 The bike trail that runs through it goes down and around central Dandenong before following EastLink to the Bay at Patterson Lakes.

 In the other direction, you can follow trails and tracks to the Dandenongs.

 GO TO greaterdandenong.com

-RACV’s Noble Park shop is near Dandenong, on the corner of Princes Hwy and Browns Rd.
+RACV’s Noble Park Retail Store is near Dandenong, on the corner of Princes Hwy and Browns Rd.
 Drop in for all your RACV membership and insurance needs, plus great member discounts on travel products.